-6. Repurchase of Subsidiary Common Stock and Options
+8. Repurchase of Subsidiary Common Stock and Options

 On August 7, 2007, Landec repurchased all of the outstanding common stock and options of Apio not owned by Landec at the fair market value of each share as if all options had been exercised on that date.
-The fair market value repurchase price for all of Apio's common stock and options not owned by Landec was \$20.6 million.
+The fair market value repurchase price for all of Apio's common stock and options not owned by Landec was \$20.8 million.
 After the repurchase, Apio became a wholly owned subsidiary of Landec.
-In accordance with SFAS 123R, this repurchase did not result in additional compensation expense to the Company as all of the common stock and options repurchased were fully vested at the time of the repurchase and the consideration paid was equal to the fair value on the date of the repurchase.
-The repurchase of Apio's outstanding common stock for \$1.1 million was recorded to goodwill.
-The repurchase of Apio's options for \$19.5 million was recorded as a reduction to retained earnings.
-In addition, the repurchase resulted in a tax deduction of \$19.7 million during the first quarter of fiscal year 2008.
+In accordance with SFAS 123R, this repurchase did not result in additional compensation expense to the Company as all of the common stock and options repurchased were fully vested at the time of the repurchase and the consideration paid was equal to the fair value.

-7. Goodwill and Other Intangibles
+9. Goodwill and Other Intangibles

 The Company is required under SFAS 142 to review goodwill and indefinite lived intangible assets at least annually.
-During the three months ended August 26, 2007, the Company completed its annual impairment review.
+The Company completed its annual impairment review on July 1, 2007.
 The review is performed by grouping the net book value of all long-lived assets for reporting entities, including goodwill and other intangible assets, and comparing this value to the related estimated fair value.
 The determination of fair value is based on estimated future discounted cash flows related to these long-lived assets.
 The discount rate used was based on the risks associated with the reporting entities.
 The determination of fair value was performed by management.
-The review concluded that the fair value of the reporting entities exceeded the carrying value of their net assets and thus no impairment charge was warranted as of August 26, 2007.
-As a result of the repurchase of Apio's outstanding common stock (see Note 6), goodwill increased \$1.1 million during the first quarter of fiscal year 2008.
+The review concluded that the fair value of the reporting entities exceeded the carrying value of their net assets.
+As of November 25, 2007, no impairment charge was warranted.
+As a result of the repurchase of Apio's outstanding common stock (see Note 8), goodwill increased \$1.1 million during the first six months of fiscal year 2008.

-8. Inventories
+10. Inventories